 This course is fully accredited as a postgraduate route way to the desired chartered status.

 The course's teaching staff includes Chartered Building Surveyors with many years' experience, and we have input from part-time visiting practitioners and speakers.
 The course also draws upon the research and consultancy carried out in the department.

 You will have access to a coherent programme of study in building surveying, underpinned by staff research and consultancy that reflects and answers the needs of professional practice.
 This will enable you to become an effective member of a building surveying team within a relatively short period.

-On the course, we encourage you to examine the link between theoretical concepts, research outputs and the practice of building surveying, while developing your academic skills within a professionally defined framework.
+On the course, we encourage you to examine the links between theoretical concepts, research outputs and the practice of building surveying, while developing your academic skills within a professionally defined framework.
 You'll also develop an excellent understanding of the multi-disciplinary and multi-professional nature of building surveying.

 You will study:

 - Commercial Development (30 credits) - Here we look at the issues affecting design, selection criteria and performance characteristics in design, construction, and services.
 We explore the economic and market influences on the feasibility of property development schemes

-- Conserving Buildings and Places (Level 3: 15 credits) - An introduction to the ideas, principles and practices of conserving the built heritage.
+- Conserving Buildings and Places (15 credits) - An introduction to the ideas, principles and practices of conserving the built heritage.
 It includes an academic consideration of conservation values.